Algorithmic identification of probabilities is hard: Introduction

+The study of learnability of computable sequences is concerned with the following problem.
+Suppose we have a black box that generates some infinite computable sequence of bits $X=X(0) X(1) X(2),\ldots$ We do not know the program running in the box, and want to guess it by looking at finite prefixes

+for increasing values of~$n$.
+There could be different programs that produce the same sequence, and it is enough to guess one of them (since there is no way to distinguish between them by just looking at the output bits).
+The more bits we see, the more information we have about the sequence.
+For example, it is hard to say something about a sequence seeing only that its first bit is a~$1$, but looking at the prefix

+one may observe that this is a prefix of the binary expansion of~$\pi$, and guess that the machine inside the box does exactly that (though the machine may as well produce the binary expansion of, say, $47627751/15160384$).

-Of course, finitely many data points are probably not enough to guess the entire sequence (in the above example, the observed finite string does not rule out the possibility that the sequence is the binary expansion of $47627751/15160384$).
-The hope is that, as we gain access to more and more data points, we will \emph{eventually} figure out what the sequence~$X$ is, and how it was generated.
-More precisely, we hope to have a computable function~$\A$ such that for every~$X$ computable, the sequence
+The hope is that, as we gain access to more and more bits, we will \emph{eventually} figure out how the sequence~$X$ is generated.
+More precisely, we hope to have a total computable function~$\A$ from strings to integers such that for every~computable $X$, the sequence

-eventually produces a code for a Turing machine computing~$X$, which is what is referred to as~\emph{identification in the limit}.
-How quickly $\A$ figures out a good code will depend on the sequence~$X$.
-Note that there are two possible levels of success our procedure can have: \begin{itemize} \item Strong success: for every computable~$X$, the above sequence converges to a single value~$e$, and $e$ is the code of a machine which produces~$X$. \item Weak success: for every computable~$X$, all but finitely many terms of the above sequence are codes of machines which produce~$X$; however, these codes may be different. \end{itemize}
+converges to a program (= index of a computable function) that computes $X$.
+This is referred to as~\emph{identification in the limit}, and can be understood in (at least) two ways.
+Indeed, assuming that we have a fixed effective enumeration $(\varphi_e)_{e \in \N}$ of partial computable functions from $\N$ to $\{0,1\}$, we can define two kinds of success for an algorithm~$\A$ on a computable sequence~$X$: